Rahul-Gothwal/TEXT-2-Handwritten/README.md

 * Download [Pydroid 3](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3&hl=en_IN)
 * [Download](https://github.com/Rahul-Gothwal/TEXT-2-Handwritten/archive/master.zip) zip file of this repo
 * Extract the zip into a folder of your choice
-* Now from pydroid open than folder and Application.py file
+* Now from pydroid open that folder and Application.py file
 * In terminal use these commands (one time only)
   * `pip install kivy`
   * `pip install fpdf`